nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.10 Clearing all entries : `clear`

-Clears all entries from the passenger list.
+Clears all entries from the passenger list and pool list.

 Format: `clear`